forwardloop/palindrome/README.md

 which recursively searches for unique palindromes of a given length.

 Another function `isPalindrome` evaluates if a string is a palindrome.
-In this evaluation it ignores some punctuation, capital letters and white spaces, so that strings like "No 'x' in Nixon" are valid palindromes in my programme.
+In this evaluation it ignores some punctuation, capital letters and white spaces, so that strings like `No 'x' in Nixon` are valid palindromes in my programme.